xcore/sc_usb/README.rst

-This module contains the code that deals with the common requests on endpoint0, and a series of example USB devices that can be built, including HID, and two CDC devices (Ethernet and Modem).
+This module contains the code that deals with the common requests on endpoint0, and a series of example USB devices that can be built, including HID, and three CDC devices (Ethernet, Modem).

 Known Issues
 ============